 Professional climbing is a sport on the rise.
 And the photography of Savannah Cummins is helping grow its popularity.

 And it’s not just the thrill of climbing.
 She documents the nomadic lifestyle that goes with it.
 She’s a sports photographer, but travel plays a big part too.
 It’s a window into a world of adventure.

 His commercial photography is stylish and trendy.
 His images are curated and considered.
 But the athletes appear energetic and candid.
 There’s nothing stale about his photography.
 He can change from a studio setting with harsh artificial lighting to soft natural locations.

-If you’re into sports and commercial photography, Philip is one to watch.
+Philip is one to watch if you’re into sports and commercial photography.
 He’s worked with top athletes and top brands.

 When it comes to sports photography, Donald Miralle is the ultimate all-rounder.
 He’s a lover of all sports, and his focus is broad.